-Jason Reynolds has created a wonderful collection that flows with rhythm and poetry whilst maintaining a narrative that keeps the reader wholly engaged.
-The children in this book deal with deep and difficult issues such as homophobia and cancer in a parent, as well as fear of dogs and general anxiety, but their stories bounce along.
+Jason Reynolds has created a wonderful collection that flows with rhythm and poetry while maintaining a narrative that keeps the reader wholly engaged.
+The children in this book deal with profound and severe issues such as homophobia and cancer in a parent, as well as fear of dogs and general anxiety, but their stories bounce along.
 There’s a lightness of touch which makes each revelation no less moving, but maintains a pace which prevents the tales seeming worthy or downbeat.

-This book would be enjoyed by readers 11+ or mature UKS2 readers, who enjoy walking in another person’s shoes for a little while.
+This book would be enjoyed by readers 11+ years or mature upper junior readers, who enjoy walking in another person’s shoes for a little while.

 Copyright: Just Imagine Story Centre Ltd 2012-2019.
 All rights reserved.